gcarvellas/tao-os/README.md

 # Tao OS

-A hobbyist 64-bit operating system written in Rust.
-The goal of this project is to learn about Operating Systems development and make a usable operating system.
+A hobbyist x86_64 operating system written in Rust.
+This OS is a personal project to learn about OS development.
+This OS is WIP, but the end goal is to have a working wm, with some basic user programs and kernel drivers.
+From this point, this OS can be used to experiment with unique OS implementation ideas.

 ## Building Tao OS ISO file